postgrespro/pg_variables/README.md

  before transaction block

 ```
-If you create variable after `BEGIN` or `SAVEPOINT` and than rollback to previous state - variable will not be exist:
+If you create variable after `BEGIN` or `SAVEPOINT` statements and than rollback
+to previous state - variable will not be exist:
 ```sql
 BEGIN;
 SAVEPOINT sp1;